 6,800kg is thirty Paveway IV’s or over 130 Dual Mode Brimstone (not including pylons)

-Absolute payload differentials between the two variants therefore become less of a major concern.
+Absolute payload differentials between the two variants, therefore, become less of major concern.

-If we are going to use the F35B to carry Storm Shadow then the vertical landing bring back weight limitation may result in us dumping million pound missiles into the sea if they are not used because Storm Shadow is a large missile weighing in at just over 1,200kg, self-evidently, not a good thing.
+If we are going to use the F35B to carry Storm Shadow then the vertical landing brings back weight limitation may result in us dumping million-pound missiles into the sea if they are not used because Storm Shadow is a large missile weighing in at just over 1,200kg, self-evidently, not a good thing.

 SRVL also lowers stresses on the engine and other components so might be used as a matter of course, or at least it provides the option to do.